nobitagit/blog/_posts/2020-11-16-One-ingredient-successful-teams.md

 ---
 layout: post
-title: The \#1 ingredient of a successful team
+title: The number 1 ingredient of a successful team
 ---

 Have you ever wondered what makes a team a great one?